autodesk-cloud/ochothon/README.md

 This IP (or the corresponding hostname, whatever you prefer) will be the _only thing you need to access from now on_.
 You can easily firewall it depending on your needs.
 Simply use your browser and look the proxy node IP up on port 9000.
 You should see our little web-shell (notice the elegant ascii art).

+If you happen to kill the portal application do not panic and just re-create a new one (it is completely stateless).

 ### The CLI